ohapearse/invasive_neonatal_ecoli/README.md

 # Invasive Escherichia coli in neonates in Chatinkha nursery

-Supplementary materials and code generating figures for a paper describing the genomics of invasive E. coli in neonates in Malawi
+Supplementary materials and code generating figures for a paper describing the genomics of invasive E. coli in neonates in Malawi.
+Here we use whole genome sequencing to describe the antigenic and overall diversity of Escherichia coli isolates causing invasive infections in neonates in a single hospital in Malawi.
+We show high levels of O-antigen diversity, highlighting the difficulty of developing a vaccine in this patient population and emphasizing the need for more data from this patient population.

 ## Supplementary data

-Supplementary data is in the data folder, and includes three files:
+Supplementary data is in the data folder, and includes five files:

+1) Accession numbers for short read data: "Supp_data_1_shortreads.csv"
+2) Accession numbers for long read data: "Supp_data_2_longreads.csv"
-1) Overall blood culture numbers for QECH: "Supp_tab_4_culture.csv"
+3)  Overall blood culture numbers for QECH: "Supp_data_4_culture.csv"
-2) Individual patient information and genomic data: "Supp_tab_3_genomes.csv"
+4) Individual patient information and genomic data: "Supp_data_3_genomes.csv"
-3) AMR genes, outputs from AMRfinder: "ecoli_invasive_amrfinder.txt"
+5) AMR genes, outputs from AMRfinder: "Supp_data_5_amr.csv"
-4) **Add the accessions for both short and long reads**

 ## Figures and Supplementary figures